Bill Welch has adapted the HO scale Kadee brake gear and brake wheel detail parts to use in updating other models. Here’s Bill with his techniques.

 Cut off the mounting pins and sand the back of the casting flat

-Laminate 0.005-inch thick styrene to the back using Loctite Cyanoacrylate for Plastics.
+Laminate 0.005-inch thick styrene to the back using Loctite Plastics Bonding System.
 Trim the thin styrene to taste and glue the assembly in place with Testers or Tamiya styrene cement, if applying to a plastic model.

 In the case of the Georgia USRA steel rebuild box car in the photo, I left the two small projections at the top rear of the gear to aid in the placement on the model—they are butt against the top rib to help keep the assembly level.
 I will decide on a case-by-case basis whether to keep them or not.
 I have created a drill template if I decide to perhaps drill into an end as a part of locating and attaching the Kadee part.
 I forgot the trim the bit of white styrene behind the chain but the entire end will eventually be painted black so not a big deal.